Fix Windows Error 0xc0000005: Access Violation (6 Methods)

 If none of the above fixes work, try an in-place Windows repair.
 This reinstalls Windows while keeping your files and apps intact.

 Download the Microsoft Media Creation Tool and select Upgrade this PC now.
-The process takes 30-60 minutes and repairs corrupted system components without data loss.
+According to Microsoft, this option reinstalls Windows and repairs corrupted system components while keeping your personal files and apps in place.
+The process usually takes 30-60 minutes.
 For more details, see our guide on repairing Windows 10 without a CD.

 #Symptoms and Impact of Error 0xc0000005